-Sally Douglas was a teacher before responding to the – rather surprising – call to be a minister.
+Sally Douglas was a teacher before responding to the – rather surprising – call to be a Minister.

 Sally’s doctoral research investigated very early, often suppressed, understandings of Jesus.
 Her book Early Church Understandings of Jesus as the Female Divine: The Scandal of the Scandal of Particularity was published by Bloomsbury Press in 2016.
 Her ongoing research interests span biblical studies, early church history and theology, and the implications of these in contemporary context.